GDQuest/blender-power-sequencer/README.md

 ## Installation guide ##

-1. Download the repository.
-Go to [Releases](https://github.com/GDquest/Blender-power-sequencer/releases) for a stable version, or click the green button above to get the most recent (and potentially unstable) version.
+Power Sequencer is included in Blender *since Blender 2.81*.

-2. Open Blender
+1. Open Blender
-3. Go to File > User Preferences > Addons
+1. Go to `File > User Preferences > Addons`
-4. Click "Install From File", navigate to the downloaded .zip file, and install
+1. In the search box, search for "Power Sequencer"
-5. Activate the checkbox next to "VSE: Power Sequencer"
+1. Activate the checkbox next to "Sequencer: Power Sequencer"

-Blender 2.80 saves your settings automatically by default.

 ## Learn Power Sequencer ##

 Read **all the features and shortcuts** in the [Power Sequencer Docs](http://gdquest.com/blender/power-sequencer/docs/)

-We have two big video tutorials to get you started:
+We have video tutorials to get you started:

 1. [Intro to Video Editing with Blender's VSE](https://www.youtube.com/watch?v=Zcj4onvP06w), a general introduction to Blender's VSE
 1. [Power Sequencer Workflow tutorial](https://www.youtube.com/watch?v=xZoZaSsuhXw), a video dedicated to the add-on

-You can find more in our growing list of [Free Blender VSE tutorials](https://www.youtube.com/playlist?list=PLhqJJNjsQ7KFjp88Cu57Zb9_wFt7nlkEI) on YouTube!
+You can find more in our growing list of [Free Blender VSE tutorials](https://www.youtube.com/playlist?list=PLhqJJNjsQ7KFjp88Cu57Zb9_wFt7nlkEI) on YouTube.

 ## Become a Contributor ##